noPerfection/service/README.md

 })
 ```

-The `SetHandlerConfig` and `SetServiceConfig` are hardcoded configurations.
+The `SetHandlerConfig()` and `SetServiceConfig()` are hardcoded configurations.
 Even if you edit the topology's `.json` file, the hardcoded configurations will be applied every time when you restart the service.

-But in order to get the effect, you need to call them before start.
-Hardcoded handler configs are applied after hardcoded service configs, so handlers can be attached to services that were created in code.

-With these handlers we just ensure the topology as it is.
-But for applications I recommend to use hardcoding minimally, instead manage it in the configuration or using its manager.
+I recommend to use hardcoded configurations minimally, instead edit the topology configuration to have dynamic parameters and then using the manager restart the app.

 > The `service.KeyValue()` is a constructor that returns noPerfection/datatype.KeyValue.
 It's a map[string]any with the additional methods around them.
 You already saw them in the examples when we looked at the return parameters such as `reply.RouteParameters().StringValue("message")`  is using the `StringValue` of the datatype.KeyValue.

 # Framework as a library

-Another thing that we haven't mentioned what makes this framework distinct is that `noPerfection` comes as a library.
-But framework usually implies an architectural decisions, on a way how your code is structured for a better scalability.
+Framework usually implies an architectural decisions, code layout in the file systems.
 Yet, **noPerfection — is a microservices framework as a library**.
-Some of the architecture decisions for scalability is already provided such as service names, and handler categories.
-Besides there are different sockets for each handler and our services consists of multiple handlers that we route our messages.
+Topology, and service names, handler categories are providing basic form of architectural constraints.
+Routing and handler's socket types are also adds a tiny constraints as well.
+But its all about the one service's logic.

 Apps consists of multiple services, and library provides three types of the services to connect them.
 The one that we used so far is called `service.IndependentType` service.
-Besides them, we have proxies and extensions.
+Then we have proxies and extensions.

 The `noPerfection` app is what I call a reverse scorpio.

 noPerfection architecture

-Our tutorials so far covered the independent service.
-We can define other services as proxies and any route command will go through the series of one or many proxies before getting to the service.
+Proxies handles the requests and can either forward to the next proxy, or to the independent service or retreive back.

-While, internally each service may access to the extensions that handles some job on their own threads.
+The extensions handles some job on their own threads.

-In `noPerfection` the service manages the topology.
-If needed it's the independent service's responsibility to keep proxies and extensions running.
+Another cool thing why to use `noPerfection` is each service manages the topology by itself.

-Note that each service, whether its extension or proxy can be a reverse scorpio internally.
+Note that each service can be a reverse scorpio internally.
 This nesting can go arbitrarily deep.

-Let's now create a proxy.

 ## Tutorial 4: Proxy called `default-name-proxy`

-Let's modify the hello-world service so it receives a name parameter and greets the caller..
+Let's modify the hello-world service so it receives a name parameter and greets the caller.
+But for the client we make it optional.
+If no name is passed, then service will have a proxy that can set the default name.

  The client accepts an optional `--name=name` argument.
-The proxy supplies default name if its missing.

 This is a trivial example, but it demonstrates how a proxy can mutate request parameters before they reach the service.